MIT-LCP/physionet-build/deploy/README.md

 Obtaining a client_id / client_secret for interacting with the ORCID API:

 These variables are required in your .env file to request / exchange a token from ORCID in a effort to get a users ORCID iD, etc. The \_TEST_ variables are used by base.py while the variables without \_TEST_ are used by staging.py and production.py.
-To obtain valid CLIENT_ID and CLIENT_SECRET values you must register an account or use an account from your institution to obtain valid codes.
-When doing development work off of base.py, register an account at sandbox.orcid.org and when using staging.py or production.py register at orcid.org.
-After registering you can go to developer tools under your name (when logged in) to get the CLIENT_ID and CLIENT_SECRET.
-The scopes of the request can be altered with the \_SCOPE variable.
-These scopes control what you are allowed to do during your interaction with the ORCID API.
-Scopes such as read-limited and activities/update require member API credentials.
-Multiple scope requests should be separated by a comma: '/read-limited,/activities/update' .
-All scopes except 'openid' must start with a forward slash.
-See: https://info.orcid.org/faq/what-is-an-oauth-scope-and-which-scopes-does-orcid-support/ for more details.
-You will also need to enter the redirect URI under developer tools.
-Use the value as provided in the settings (ORCID_REDIRECT_URI in base / staging / production.py)
 ```
 ORCID_CLIENT_ID=SECRET
 ORCID_CLIENT_SECRET=SECRET